epfl-systemf/Warblre/doc/Differences.md

 # Differences with the ECMAScript specification, omissions, and other implementation choices

-Despite the main design choices of this project being sticking as closely as possible to the spec as possible, some divergences were to be expected.
+Despite the main design choices of this project being to stick as closely as possible to the spec, some divergences were to be expected.
 We document some of them here.